What we know about Tyre Nichols' death and the investigation into the officers allegedly responsible

 Cities brace for possible protests

-Several major law enforcement agencies reported that they would be on high alert in anticipation of the video's release.
+Several major law enforcement agencies around the country reported that they would be on high alert in anticipation of the video's release.

-Among them, Washington, D.C.'s Metropolitan Police Department, which said in a statement Thursday it "will not tolerate any unlawful behavior during First Amendment demonstrations, and we will take swift law enforcement action should anyone break the law."
+Among them, Washington, D.C.'s Metropolitan Police Department said in a statement Thursday it "will not tolerate any unlawful behavior during First Amendment demonstrations, and we will take swift law enforcement action should anyone break the law."

 The New York Police Department said it has a plan in place that includes "heightened security at police station houses" and the deployment of extra officers to "hot spots" such as Times Square.